Meet Love Island’s new contestant Millie Court

 As cracks begin to show between the couples...

-Love Island 2021 is well underway, with two new blonde bombshells landing at the villa.
+Love Island 2021 is well underway, with a new blonde entering the villa and determined to make a big impression.

-As cracks between many of the couples continued to show during Monday (5 July) night’s episode, the preview for the next instalment showed two new girls appearing on Love Island and seemingly turning the heads of Toby Aromolaran and Jake Cornish.

 Millie says that she’s been single for a year and is looking to find “the one”, explaining: “I’m always up for doing something new and challenging myself.
 I’ve never done anything like this before.
 I just want to throw myself into it and have fun with it.”